foobarbazfred/mqtt-rendaoh-2025/promotions/pop-in-tech-commentary.md

 <img src="character_robo0_20250922.png" width=200>

 “Hey!
 Quick tech break!

 See those scores updating instantly?

-That’s MQTT — sending your taps to the controller in real time!”
+That’s MQTT —

+sending your taps straight to the controller in real time!
+The controller collects everyone’s clicks, updates the scores, and then shares them with all players!
-And here’s the cool part: every time you click, an MQTT message is sent straight to the controller!

-(waves hands, packets fly across the screen)

-“Alright, back to the action!”
+Alright, back to the action!”